-14.6.4 Create a Basic Map Template
+14.6.4 Provide State And State And

 Once you have a symbology your happy with, you are ready to add some more information to your printed map.
 Add at least the following elements:

 - Title.

 - A scale bar.

 - Grid frame for your map.

 - Coordinates on the sides of the grid.